 When the dispatcher answers, let them know you wish to obtain an escort.
 The dispatcher will request your name, present location, and the location to which you wish to be escorted.
 The dispatcher will then dispatch an officer to meet you.
-Safety escorts are provided by uniformed police or buildings and grounds' officers of the department.
+Uniformed police or buildings and grounds' officers of the department provide safety escorts.